Skip to navigation Skip to content

 • Select Close.
 The Customer and interaction details screen opens.
 The Status field, above the Description: AoS Yearly Review field, displays Complete

-After completing the Expiry Review with no data, investigate for any income support payments paid but has not been raised while under AoS period.
+After completing the Expiry Review with no data, investigate for any recoverable social security payments paid but not been raised while under the AoS period.
 Raise the manual debt as needed.

 • for any multiple or intertwined records, then